 Isla Palenque is a luxury eco-resort being designed with eco-tourism and cultural preservation in mind.
 It was quite the experience.
 The founder/owner, Ben, has a beautiful and sustainable plan in mind for Isla Palenque.

-We were brought to the island of Isla Palenque by boat from Boca Chica and then driven by mini-van to the resort.
+Eddie and I were brought to the island of Isla Palenque, Panama by boat from Boca Chica and then driven to the resort by mini-van.
 The roads were still undeveloped and in bad condition.
 Upon arrival, we were shown around the property and taken to our room overlooking the Pacific Ocean.
 Our location was just east of Costa Rica.

-Our enormous estate room featured beautiful pieces of handmade furniture, made by employees of the island property and with local materials.
+The enormous estate room featured beautiful pieces of handmade furniture, made by employees of the island property with local materials.
 I loved the ornate bathroom countertop and bedside tables.
 Decorations were brightly colored, yet functional with lots of personal touches.